 Dwarves are sometimes referred to as Children of the Stone, an apt description for this hardy race, tough and immovable as the rugged hills and mountain ranges that they live either on or under.
 While they are renowned for being gruff and short tempered, they are also fiercely loyal.
 It is said that a Dwarf never forgets a kindness shown to them, nor a grievance.
 This makes them a valuable friend and ally, but also an implacable foe.

-Physically they appear almost half the height of the average human, but typically possessing the same mass.
-This makes them well muscled and broad of shoulder, renowned their strength and stamina, with a tendency toward slowand clumsiness at times.
+Physically they appear much shorter than the average human, but typically possessing the same mass.
+This makes them well muscled and broad of shoulder, renowned their strength and stamina, with a tendency toward slow movement and clumsiness at times.
 They often have a propensity for rotund bellies, though this could simply be due to their unquenchable thirst for ale and mead (or any kind of strong drink).
-Thick beards are prevalent among males, and usually have a strong cultural significance as well, being a sign of manhood, courage, wisdom, and experience.
-You can learn much about a Dwarf from the braids in his beard, as each one represents a significant moment in their such as a victorious battle or grand discovery.
+Thick beards are prevalent among males, and usually have a strong cultural significance as well, being a sign of adulthood, courage, wisdom, and experience.
+You can learn much about a Dwarf from the braids in his beard, as they often represent a significant moment in their life such as a victorious battle or grand discovery.
 Even among Dwarven females, facial hair is common, though it is often trimmed or swept up into extravagant braided hair styles.

 Dwarven lifespans are still considerably shorter than the long-lived Elves, but generally they live two to three times longer than humans.
 This gives them ample time to perfect their trades, and as such Dwarven craftsmanship is highly prized, particularly when it comes to metal and stone works.
 Ever a pragmatic race, their designs are predictable, following sturdy geometric patterns and valuing function over form.